MrFriendCS/MrFriendCS.github.io/ah-cs/sdd/AH-SDD-Lockers/README.md

 The school wants a program that will allow a member of staff to manage individual lockers via an app.

-Each locker has:
+Each locker has a small ePaper display on the locker to display the following information:

 * a unique locker number
 * displays who it assigned to
 * a status showing whether the locker is currently locked or unlocked

-A small ePaper display on the locker displays information, such as:
+An example of a display is show below:

-&#127380; 5
+    &#127380; 5<br>
-&#129489; Pete Smith
+    &#129489; Pete Smith<br>
     &#128273; Locked